prisma/specs/generators/Readme.md

   - Spec: In Progress 🚧
   - Implementation: In Progress 🚧

-An important mechanism in Prisma 2 is the generation of artifacts like based on the Prisma schema.
-This spec describes how the interface for generation in the individual languages like JavaScript and TypeScript looks like, and which protocol is used under the hood to achieve that interface.
+Description of how the interface for generation in the individual languages like JavaScript and TypeScript looks like, and which protocol is used under the hood to achieve that interface.

 ---